ebeneliason/acetate/README.md

 specifically optimized for use with the `playdate.graphics.sprite` class (and subclasses).
 It wraps the built-in functionality for debug drawing, adding:

-1.  the ability to perform debug drawing from directly within your sprite classes
+1. The ability to do debug drawing from directly within your sprite classes
-2.  out-of-the-box visual debugging for your sprite objects: bounding boxes, orientations, center points, etc.
+2. Out-of-the-box visualizations for your sprites: bounding boxes, center points, rotation, etc.
-3.  controls for cycling through all extant sprites to display live debug info for each
+3. Controls for cycling through your sprites one by one
-4.  rich debug string output with a custom monospaced font designed specifically for debugging
+4. Rich debug strings displayed in a custom monospaced font
-5.  the ability to pause your game while performing visual debugging
+5. The option to pause your game while performing visual debugging
-6.  a host of keyboard shortcuts that can be used to toggle Acetate's debugging UI and various layers of debugging information
+6. Keyboard shortcuts for toggling debug mode and various visualization options
-7.  a simple configuration system that gives you full control over how it looks and behaves
+7. Settings that let you decide how it looks and behaves

 _Playdate is a registered trademark of [Panic](https://panic.com)._